progressivis/progressivis/doc/custom_modules.md

 (interactive_behavior)=
 ## Interactive Behavior

-ProgressiVis programs can be interactive; they can react to interactions using mechanism based on the method `Module.from_input(msg: JSon)`.
-It turns out only one module class implements this mechanism in ProgressiVis, and can turn a static program into an interactive one: the `Variable`.
-For example, it can be used to provide the two parameters for a range filter, the minimum value and maximum value.
-ProgressiVis provides such a filter that takes a table in input and outputs a filtered table.
+ProgressiVis programs can be interactive; they can react to interactions using a mechanism based on the method `Module.from_input(msg: JSon)`.
+It turns out that only one module class implements this mechanism in ProgressiVis, and can turn a static program into an interactive one: the `Variable`.
+For example, it can be used to provide the two parameters for a range filter, the minimum value and maximum value, as shown in [the user guide](#widgets_for_input).
+ProgressiVis provides such a filter that takes a table as input and outputs a filtered table.
 The filter can be implemented using an interactive range filter.

 The `Variable.from_input()` method is typically called from a notebook widget, such as a range slider.
-The callback function creates a dictionary with key and values that are sent to the `Variable.from_input()` method to specify, for example, the minimum value of the range filter, as a list of column names and values.
+The callback function creates a dictionary with keys and values that are sent to the `Variable.from_input()` method to specify, for example, the minimum value of the range filter, as a list of column names and values.

 When the method is called, it copies the values in its output slot and notifies the scheduler that an interactive operation has been started.
 It calls the `Scheduler.from_input(mod: Module)` method.
 The scheduler changes its behavior to become interactive.

 The interactive mode of the scheduler speeds up the activity of a part of the progressive dataflow.
 It first computes the subgraph between the input modules (the ones that called `Scheduler.from_input()` and the output modules, the ones that produce an output.
-Modules have properties, called `tags` that are used to mark the "input", "source", and "visualization" modules among others.
+Modules have properties, called `tags`, that are used to mark the "input", "source", and "visualization" modules, among others.
 Other tags can be added and removed from modules if needed by a program.
-In interactive mode, the scheduler select the subgraph between the input modules and the "visualization" modules reachable from them in the dataflow graph.
-This subgraph is then run for in interacive mode for a short time (1.5 seconds) until it reverts to normal mode.
+In interactive mode, the scheduler selects the subgraph between the input modules and the "visualization" modules reachable from them in the dataflow graph.
+This subgraph is then run in interactive mode for a short time (1.5 seconds) until it reverts to normal mode.
 All the other modules are then run again, such as the data input modules.

 When a program does not contain an input module, the scheduler will run it until all the modules are terminated.
-Modules blocked waiting from input from terminated modules are also terminated when they have consumed all the changed data from their input slots.
-Module termination propagate in chain, and when all the modules are terminated, the scheduler stops.
+Modules blocked waiting for input from terminated modules are also terminated when they have consumed all the changed data from their input slots.
+Module termination propagates in a chain, and when all the modules are terminated, the scheduler stops.

-When a program contains an input module, it means that the external world (a widget) can alway send new data in the program.
-Therefore, the scheduler cannot terminate the input modules and their dependencies and the program remain alive until the method `Scheduler.stop()` is called.
+When a program contains an input module, it means that the external world (a widget) can always send new data into the program.
+Therefore, the scheduler cannot terminate the input modules and their dependencies, and the program remains alive until the method `Scheduler.stop()` is called.

 All this mechanism is purely automatic; the only external control is based on the `Module.from_input()` method and, as it happens, is only implemented by the `Variable` module class so far.